 Overexposure to the sun may also cause your floors to fade or yellow.
 You can find sheet vinyl that is resistant to discoloration, but you may have to spend a few extra bucks to do so.

 It is also not a very green option.
 Sheet vinyl is made of PVC and may omit volatile organic chemicals.
 Check with your manufacturer for their statement on VOCs.

 Finally, sheet vinyl is not biodegradable.
 So, when you decide to upgrade your flooring, your old sheet vinyl may end up in a landfill somewhere.

-- It feels soft to touch and walk on.
+- Feels soft to touch and walk on

-- It holds up well against moisture and humidity.
+- Holds up well against moisture and humidity